Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 cg_chx_local_rate = cg_chx_local_rate_response_json["chainium"]["gbp"]
 ```

-Defining the local rate that should be used to calculate the local currency value of the CHX Tx, change `gbp` to suit your requirements but never change `chainium`
+Defining the local rate that should be used to calculate the local currency value of the CHX Tx, change `gbp` to suit your local currency requirements but never change `chainium`

 ___